 Bringing in more cash can also give you more opportunities to save and start investing to build a brighter financial future for yourself.

-The more you put into the bank for growth while you’re young, the less work you have to do down the line when you’re older.
+The more you put into the bank for growth while you’re young, the less work you have to do when you’re older.

 Tips for Writing Reviews Online

 Unfortunately, the internet is filled with scams.
 While the websites mentioned above are all legit, there are many others out there that aren’t.
-I am talking about sites that collect sensitive consumer data and resell it without providing any value to you or brands.
+I am talking about sites that collect and resell sensitive consumer data without providing value to you or your brands.

 It’s important to be careful about the websites you use to avoid running into scams.
 The last thing you want to do is have your identity stolen while trying to make a few bucks online.

-Read peer reviews, research providers, and try to stick with brand-name sites whenever possible to avoid complications.
+- Read Reviews: Read peer reviews and research providers.
+Try to stick with brand-name sites whenever possible to avoid complications.
 Trustpilot, the Better Business Bureau, and Consumer Affairs are all good resources to check when vetting survey providers.

-If a site starts asking for this type of data, it’s a surefire sign that it’s a scam and something that you should avoid.
+If a site asks for this type of data, it’s a surefire sign that it’s a scam and something you should avoid.
 Also, when it’s time to redeem your rewards, make sure to collect money through secure payment services to be safe (e.g., PayPal, Venmo, or Zelle).

-Time is of the essence when filling out online reviews.
-When you are reviewing an assignment, the first thing you should do is figure out approximately how long it will take you to complete and what the reward will be for doing it.
+Time is of the essence when completing online reviews.
+When reviewing an assignment, the first thing you should do is figure out approximately how long it will take you to complete it and what you’ll earn.

-Make sure the pay is commensurate with the amount of effort you’re putting in or you could get ripped off.
+Make sure the pay is commensurate with the effort you’re putting in, or you could get ripped off.

-Many of these sites look similar, but they have small differences with their payouts that you need to be aware of.
+Many of these sites look similar, but they have small differences with their payouts that you should understand.
 For example, some pay in cash while others pay in rewards.
 This is something to note before getting started.
 If you need cash, reward cards might not be that helpful.

 You don’t need to write like Hemingway when filling out online reviews.
 But you do need to try your best when writing and taking surveys.

-If you dash off responses or fill out surveys as quickly as possible, you could run into payment issues or wind up having your account removed on certain sites.
+If you write poorly or fill out surveys as quickly as possible, you could run into payment issues or have your account restricted.

 The above sites have built-in quality control mechanisms to prevent users from exploiting them with fake reviews.